 The New Canadians Centre Peterborough (NCC) began life in 1979 when a group of community members came together to sponsor refugees fleeing the communist regime in Vietnam.
 They formed the Peterborough Newcomer Language Orientation Committee (PNLOC) in order to welcome and provide support to refugees.

-As the organization developed, it became clear that the needs of newcomers went beyond the language, orientation and support services PNLOC was able to provide.
+As the organization developed, it became clear that the needs of newcomers went beyond the language, orientation, and support services PNLOC was able to provide.
 The decision was made to become a non-profit organization, and PNLOC began establishing the necessary groundwork.
 In 1987, the New Canadians Centre Peterborough was born.
 As a non-profit organization, NCC became eligible for funding established by the federal government in 1974.
 New funding sources allowed the NCC to offer expanded services and programs such as daycare for children of ESL (English as a Second Language) students until 1991.
 The NCC realized the vital role employment plays in the successful retention and integration of newcomers in Peterborough, and began offering employment assistance to its clients in 1998.

 Over the years, NCC has had to respond to both local and international events.
-For example, NCC assisted a large number of Polish refugees, and assisted 7 families during the Kosovo crisis in 1999.
+For example, NCC assisted a large number of Polish refugees and assisted seven families during the Kosovo crisis in 1999.
 Closer to home, NCC responded to the 2007 crisis arising from the harassment of Asian fishermen in Eastern Ontario.
 NCC has also addressed continuously shifting immigration policies and laws, such as the creation of the Immigration and Refugee Board in 1989, the creation of Citizenship and Immigration (CIC) in 1994, the new Immigration Act in 2002, and the amendments to the Citizenship Act in 2009.